Quickstart

 - Name it "Lead Qualification" and write a brief description of the goal.

-- In the playbook steps, add the questions you want the AI to ask (name, company, what they're looking for, budget range).
+- Add the questions you want the AI to ask (name, company, what they're looking for, budget range).

 - Set the completion action to notify your team when a lead is qualified.